 Salary grade: 6

-Job posted 11/19/19.
-Qualified applicants should send resume with cover letter and employment application to HR@artcenter.edu and reference “Laser Lab Tech FT” in the subject line.
+Job posted 8/18/21.
+Applications will be accepted until the position is filled.
+Qualified applicants should send resume with cover letter and employment application to HR@artcenter.edu and reference “Laser Lab Tech” in the subject line.

 Applicants responding to posted job openings are asked to include a completed employment application with the application materials listed in the job posting.

 Download ArtCenter Application